kylefarris/clamscan/README.md

     quarantine_infected: false, // False: Don't quarantine, Path: Moves files to this place.
 	scan_log: null, // Path to a writeable log file to write scan results into
 	debug_mode: false // Whether or not to log info/debug/error msgs to the console
-	file_list: null, // path to file containing list of files to scan
+	file_list: null, // path to file containing list of files to scan (for scan_files method)
 	scan_recursively: true, // If true, deep scan folders recursively
 	clamscan: {
 		path: '/usr/bin/clamscan', // Path to clamscan binary on your server